comprna/riser/README.md

 ### Logs

-A log file named 'riser_<date-time>.log' will be generated in `<path/to/riser>` each time you run RISER.
+A log file named *riser_\[datetime\].log* will be generated in `<path/to/riser>` each time you run RISER.
 It will contain a more detailed version of the information sent to your console window.

 ### CSV file with read decisions

-A CSV file named 'riser_<date-time>.csv' will be generated in `<path/to/riser>` each time you run RISER.
+A CSV file named *riser_\[datetime\].csv* will be generated in `<path/to/riser>` each time you run RISER.
 It will contain details of the accept/reject decision made for each read.

 E.g.: